shashvat-singham/PIP-FINAL/README.md

 ## 🎯 Overview

-The Stock Research Chatbot is a production-grade AI system that provides comprehensive stock analysis using a multi-agent architecture powered by Google Gemini 2.5 Flash.
-It features intelligent typo correction, natural language understanding, and parallel research across multiple data sources.
+The Stock Research Chatbot is a production-grade AI system that provides comprehensive stock analysis using a multi-agent architecture powered by Google Gemini.
+It features intelligent typo correction, natural language understanding, and parallel research across multiple data sources, now with enhanced user-facing streaming logs for a professional experience.

 ### Key Features

+- **✨ Professional Streaming Logs**: Real-time, user-friendly status updates for each step of the analysis process.
-- **🤖 Gemini-Powered Smart Correction**: Automatically detects and corrects misspelled company names with interactive confirmation
+- **🤖 Gemini-Powered Smart Correction**: Automatically detects and corrects misspelled company names with interactive confirmation.
-- **🔄 Multi-Misspelling Support**: Handles multiple typos in a single query with sequential confirmation
+- **🔄 Multi-Misspelling Support**: Handles multiple typos in a single query with a single confirmation step.
-- **🎯 Multi-Agent Research**: 6 specialized agents analyze news, prices, earnings, insider trading, patents, and SEC filings
+- **🎯 Multi-Agent Research**: Specialized agents analyze news, prices, and financials, orchestrated for deep insights.
-- **📊 Real-Time Data**: Live market data from Yahoo Finance API
+- **📊 Real-Time Data**: Live market data from Yahoo Finance API.
-- **💡 AI-Driven Insights**: Comprehensive investment recommendations with confidence scores
+- **💡 AI-Driven Insights**: Comprehensive investment recommendations with confidence scores.
-- **📝 Cited Sources**: All claims backed by URLs and publication dates
+- **📝 Cited Sources**: All claims backed by URLs and publication dates.
-- **🌐 Natural Language**: Accepts both company names and ticker symbols
+- **🌐 Natural Language**: Accepts both company names and ticker symbols.
-- **⚡ Parallel Processing**: Analyzes multiple companies simultaneously
+- **⚡ Parallel Processing**: Analyzes multiple companies simultaneously.

 ---